mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Pre-Shared Keys

-Groups that already have an out-of-band mechanism to generate shared group secrets can inject those into the MLS key schedule to seed the MLS group secrets computations by this external entropy.
+Groups that already have an out-of-band mechanism to generate shared group secrets can inject them into the MLS key schedule to incorporate this external entropy in the computation of MLS group secrets.

 Injecting an external PSK can improve security in the case where having a full run of Updates across members is too expensive, or if